wp-plugins/tinypass/readme.txt

 1. In your WordPress dashboard, go to Plugins->Add New and either upload TinyPass (if you've already downloaded the plugin), or search for the TinyPass plugin within WordPress and simply click "install".

 2. If you haven't already, go to http://tinypass.com/home/publishers/register to create a free publisher account and to register your initial application.
-(An application is the category of content that you want to charge for using TinyPass, e.g. the recipe section of your WordPress food blog.)
+(When using TinyPass for WordPress, you only need to register one application per site.
+If you'd like to use TinyPass on multiple sites but collect all the payments into one account, please contact us and we'll help you get that setup.)

 3. In your WordPress dashboard, go to TinyPass->Settings.
 Under Application IDs and Keys you will see four fields.